tijgersoftware/linkedIn-profile-parser/README.md

 # linkedIn-profile-parser

-this connector uses a linkedn unofficial api to retrieve user profile data to serve on xml api.
-This xml api is build to be consumed by a wordpress website.
+This connector, built with Flask (a Python web framework), utilizes an unofficial LinkedIn API to retrieve user profile data.
+The collected information is then served as an XML API, specifically created to be consumed by a WordPress website.
+The XML API acts as a bridge between the LinkedIn platform and the website, providing users with dynamic profile information.